rustfoundation/safety-critical-rust-coding-guidelines/docs/issue-formatting-guide.md

 # Issue Formatting Guide

 ## Purpose
-This guide outlines our team's Markdown standards for writing issues and pull requests.
-We follow these rules to ensure our content converts cleanly from Markdown to reStructuredText (.rst) using the [m2r](https://pypi.org/project/m2r/) converter, which is then fed into Sphinx for documentation.
+This guide outlines Markdown standards when submitting a [Coding Guideline issue template](https://github.com/rustfoundation/safety-critical-rust-coding-guidelines/issues/new?template=CODING-GUIDELINE.yml).

+We follow these rules to ensure our content converts cleanly from Markdown to reStructuredText (.rst) when an Issue converted to a Pull Request.
+During that process the [m2r](https://pypi.org/project/m2r/) converter is used, which is then fed into Sphinx for documentation.

 ---